The Top 10 Ways to Get on the Water in Seattle (Plus a Few More)

 - Seattle Seaplanes also flies from Lake Union, offering year-around sightseeing flights as well as “dinner flights” to popular restaurants and resorts in the San Juan Islands, Victoria, B.C., Port Townsend on the Olympic Peninsula and the towns of Port Ludlow, Port Hadlock and Poulsbo on the Kitsap Peninsula.
 Charters, special occasion flights and flight instruction are also available.
 For information call (800) 637-5553 or visit www.seattleseaplanes.com.

 - Argosy Cruises offers travelers in a hurry several options for getting out on the water.
-Take a one-hour narrated tour of Seattle’s harbor, Elliott Bay; tours depart from Pier 56 on the Seattle waterfront several times throughout the day depending on the season.
-Argosy also offers a two-hour locks cruise, also departing from Pier 56.
+Take a one-hour narrated tour of Seattle’s harbor, Elliott Bay; tours depart from Pier 55 on the Seattle waterfront several times throughout the day depending on the season.
+Argosy also offers a two-hour locks cruise, also departing from Pier 55.
 The narrated tour passes through Hiram M. Chittenden Locks along the Lake Washington Ship Canal.
 The U.S. Government operated locks raise and lower boats between six and 26 feet between fresh and salt water.
-Argosy’s popular Lakes Cruises offer either a two-hour trip from Seattle’s Lake Union, or a one and a half hour trip departing Kirkland (east of Seattle) on Lake Washington.
+Argosy’s popular Lakes Cruises offer either a one-and-a-half hour trip around Seattle’s Lake Union, departing from South Lake Union docks, or a one-and-a-half hour trip departing from Kirkland (east of Seattle) on Lake Washington.
 For more information on all of Argosy’s tours, call (888) 623-1445 or visit www.argosycruises.com.

 - Ride the Ducks of Seattle provides the unique experience of touring Seattle by both land and sea.
 Tours are conducted in vintage DUKW vehicles (“Ducks”), amphibious landing crafts developed by the United States Army during World War II.
 The Seattle tour encompasses the sightseeing of downtown Seattle by land and the sights on Lake Union by water.
 Duck schedules vary throughout the year.
 For more information call (206) 441-DUCK or (800) 817-1116 or visit www.ridetheducksofseattle.com.